marysia/marysia.github.io/talks.md

 <a name="trainings"></a>

-# Trainings
+# Trainings (selection)

-During my time at Xebia Data Academy, I've delivered *>1000* hours of training.
-I've also been heavily involved in designing the curriculum for these trainings:

-* Python for Data Analysis
-* Data Science with Python
-* Advanced Data Science with Python
-* Advanced Python
-* Production-Ready Machine Learning
-* Clean Coding, Version Control and CI/CD
-* MLOps
-* Unsupervised Learning
-* Explainability/Interpretability
-* Data Visualisation & Storytelling
-* Deep Learning for Image Processing
-* Deep Learning for Natural Language Processing
+As a data science educator at Xebia Data Academy, I delivered >1000 hours of training and designed various curricula.
+Including, but not limited to, Python for Data Analysis, Data Science with Python, Advanced Data Science with Python, Advanced Python, Production-Ready Machine Learning, Clean Coding, Version Control & CI/CD, MLOps, Unsupervised Learning, Explainability, Data Visualisation & Storytelling, Deep Learning for Computer Vision, Deep Learning for Natural Language Processing.

 <!--#### PyData Festival 2020 (co-chair)
 A week-long online festival to serve as an alternative to the IRL conference.
 Each day had a dedicated theme (Engineering, Fairness & Data, Open Source, Python, Applications) and sessions during breakfast (tutorials/workshops), lunch (panels, interviews, sprint preparation sessions) and after dinner (talks).